elysium-suite/aeacus/docs/checks.md

 arg1="DisableCAD"
 arg2="0"
 ```

 > TODO: add specific settings for interactive logon/etc that take relative operators (ex.
-For Password age, should check if value is x or higher)
+For Password age, should check if value is x or higher). going to do this by taking a third variable to specify range (ex arg2=10 and arg3=20). then parsing secedit into pairs with the new function, can strconv and check relativeness

 > Values are checking Registry Keys and `secedit.exe` behind the scenes.
 This means `0` is `Disabled` and `1` is `Enabled`.
 [See here for reference](securitypolicy.md).